instafluff/ComfyTwitch/README.md

 # ComfyTwitch
 Comfiest Way to Add Serverless Twitch Authentication

 **ComfyTwitch** lets you integrate Twitch authentication for websites without a server ***SUPER EASILY*** in just a few lines of code.
-It automagically caches the authentication in the browser so that users do not have to log in every single visit.
+It automatically caches the authentication in the browser so that users do not have to log in every single visit.

 ## Instafluff ##
 > *Like these projects?
 The best way to support my open-source projects is by becoming a Comfy Sponsor on GitHub!*